Vrajc/hymnonics/README.md

-"Visit the portal at http://localhost:5173 to view the website."
+"Visit the portal at http://localhost:5173 to view the website after installation process."

 🎵 Hymnonics: A Modern Music Library Application